-- Although dental bridges are built to last a long time, problems can still arise.
+Although we build dental bridges to last a long time, problems can still arise.
 If you have a dental bridge that has chipped, broken, or come loose, you should contact our Chapel Hill dentist office right away.
-Depending on the extent of damage, we may be able to cement the bridge or replace it all together.
+Depending on the extent of damage, we may be able to cement the bridge or replace it altogether.

 How do I care for a dental bridge?